How does Alaska wage, overtime and meal-break law work in 2026?

 | Nursing mothers | Reasonable break time and a private non-bathroom space for one year after the child’s birth | PUMP Act 2022; FLSA Section 7(r) |

 The trap is the daily 8-hour overtime trigger.
 A 15-minute paid coffee break counts toward the 8-hour count.
 An employee required to stay at her desk and answer the phone during a 30-minute lunch is "engaged to wait" and the lunch is paid, which can push the shift past 8 hours and into daily overtime territory.
+Nursing mothers get reasonable break time and a private non-bathroom space for one year after birth under the PUMP for Nursing Mothers Act, regardless of shift length.

 Erik takes two paid 10-minute breaks across an 8-hour shift.
 Those 20 minutes are counted in his daily hours.
 If the shift runs from 9:00 am to 5:30 pm with a 30-minute lunch, he has worked 8.0 hours of paid time and is right at the threshold.
 Add 10 minutes of "quick question after the lunch break" and you owe him daily overtime.